 - Pour the batter into the prepared pan and smooth out the surface out with a rubber spatula.

-- Bake the brownies for 25-30 minutes, until a toothpick inserted in the middle comes out clean.
-Bake for 25 minutes if you want them to be slightly under-baked.
+- Bake the brownies for 25 minutes until a toothpick inserted in the middle comes out almost clean.
+They may appear slightly under-baked, which means they're fudgy and rich.
 Let the brownies cool completely.

 - Meanwhile, make the topping.
 Whisk together the melted coconut oil, 1/4 cup cocoa powder and agave nectar until smooth.
 Slice any large raspberries into slices.